stemangiola/tidybulk/README.md

-have to convert ensembl symbols to gene/transcript symbol, but in doing so we have to deal with duplicates. `aggregate_duplicates` takes a tibble and column names (as symbols; for `sample`, `transcript` and `count`) as arguments and returns a tibble with aggregate transcript with the same name.
-All the rest of the column are appended, and factors and boolean are appended as characters.
+have to convert ensembl symbols to gene/transcript symbol, but in doing so we have to deal with duplicates. `aggregate_duplicates` takes a tibble and column names (as symbols; for `sample`, `transcript` and `count`) as arguments and returns a tibble with transcripts with the same name aggregated.
+All the rest of the columns are appended, and factors and boolean are appended as characters.

 <div class="column-left">